SelfHacked/stealth-publish/readme.txt

 This is probably the kind of thing that you would recognize the need for or you don't.
 It's beneficial in instances where you want to publish new content without any fanfare and just want the post added to archive and category pages and its own permalink page.

+= Can I have the checkbox checked by default? =

+Yes.
+See the Filters section (under Other Notes) and look for the example using the 'c2c_stealth_publish_default' filter.
+You'll have to put that code into your active theme's functions.php file.

 == Filters ==

-The plugin is further customizable via two filters.
+The plugin is further customizable via three filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

 = stealth_publish_meta_key (filter) =